 Plan a stay on a Sunday – Thursday if possible or during an off-peak season.
 The room price can fluctuate as much as a couple hundred dollars depending on the type of room you’re looking for between peak and off-peak nights.
 At the Grapevine location, your best bet is to plan a stay during a non-holiday month, ideally on a weekday if possible.

 Get one of the discount passes available for activities.
 The Grapevine location has three different passes – pup, paw, and wolf pass – available that basically bundle activities together, giving you a substantial discount.
-The passes are different at each of the locations, but this list can give you a good idea of what they might include and at what price.
+I explained what was included in these passes at the top of this post.

 Stay in one of the standard suites instead of a themed room.
 While the themed rooms are awesome, you can put the money you save on the room type and use it for meals or activities instead.